Experimental Study of Low-Latency Video Streaming in an ORAN Setup with Generative AI: Introduction

 \section{Introduction}

 \glsresetall The \gls{ORAN} paradigm \cite{10024837} offers a promising solution to address challenges of network resource management due to the growing demand for real-time data processing and communication across various Industry 4.0 scenarios through its flexible and software-defined architecture.
-Near-real-time (Near-RT) applications or xApps can, via the \gls{RIC}, perform responsive control of the \gls{RAN} at the 10-millisecond to 1-second level, facilitating procedures such as \gls{RAN} slicing and load balancing in near real-time.
-The execution of xApps leads to improvements for different traffic flows such as \gls{EMBB} and \gls{URLLC}, improving the bitrate and latency \cite{johnson2022nexran,wiebusch2023towards} of the \gls{RAN} as a whole.
-Such dynamic resource control capabilities of \gls{ORAN} offer new opportunities for improving multimedia transmission under challenging network conditions.
+Near-real-time (Near-RT) xApps, operating via the RIC, enable responsive RAN control at the 10-millisecond–1-second timescale, supporting procedures such as RAN slicing and load balancing.
+Their execution enhances traffic flows like EMBB and URLLC, improving overall bitrate and latency \cite{johnson2022nexran,wiebusch2023towards} of the \gls{RAN}.
+Such dynamic resource-control capabilities offer new opportunities to improve multimedia transmission under challenging network conditions.

 Intelligent network management becomes particularly essential in scenarios where reliable, ultra-low-latency live video streaming with high visual fidelity is required despite highly variable link qualities.
 For example, live video streaming between mobile devices is driven by the growing demand for reliable, high-quality real-time multimedia services in situations with constrained network resources, such as industrial \gls{iot}, remote monitoring, and smart cities \cite{9877931}.
 Traditional solutions for live-video streaming include bitrate prediction and \gls{ABR} \cite{li2023fleet,taraghi2023lll} to reduce latency under fluctuating conditions, but depend on reactive solutions when the degradation in link quality is observed.
+Alternatively, \gls{PAA} can also be employed, which, through feedback-based congestion control measures, sets the available rate and compression rates \cite{li2014probe}.
 These limitations are further exacerbated in \gls{iot} networks, where \gls{UL} transmission is more challenging than \gls{DL} transmission, due to the limited power budgets and hardware constraints of handheld \glspl{UE}.